Freelance Income Tracker - Track Client Payments & Expenses

 Challenge: David wasn't tracking business expenses properly and overpaid taxes by $4,000 last year.

-Solution: SheetLink auto-syncs all business credit card charges.
+Solution: SheetLink syncs all business credit card charges when he clicks sync (weekly reviews).
 David categorizes expenses by Schedule C line items throughout the year.

 Result: Identified $12,000 in deductible expenses he previously missed (software, equipment, home office).
 Reduced tax bill by $3,600.